Canada’s Thibault to play inaugural Augusta National Women’s AmateurWritten by Golf Canada

 AUGUSTA, GA – The field for the inaugural Augusta National Women’s Amateur Championship is taking shape as the tournament announced the first 66 players who accepted invitations into the 72-player field for the April 3-6 event.

 Included in the field announcement is Team Canada member Brigitte Thibault.
 The 20-year-old, who is a native of Rosemère, Que., is currently the highest ranked Canadian (221) on the Women’s World Amateur Golf Rankings.
-Thibault is a sophomore at Fresno State.
+Thibault, a sophomore at Fresno State, will tee it up at 11:12 a.m.
+ET in Wednesday’s opening round.

 Other commitments include three players who earned their exemptions by winning recognized events, 55 qualifiers from the final Women’s World Amateur Golf Ranking of 2018 and eight committee picks.
 The remaining spots will be filled by the tournament committee.